Only 15 minutes away from the world famous Copacabana beach lies the neighbourhood of Rocinha, the largest favela in Rio de Janeiro.

-“Was this whole adventure into the favela a good idea?” – I thought to myself, looking out of the window and snapping my first photo of the street.
+“Was this whole adventure into the favela a good idea?” – we thought to ourselves, looking out of the window.

 As we walked up and down the streets of Rocinha, watching locals go about their daily life, our fears and hesitations started to ease up.
 Shops and restaurants lined the main street of the favela.